DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

       `lr`,
       `thumbstickclick`
     - Default is `all` which displays all entries
+* `entryLayout` - type: STRING
+    - Controls the layout of the individual help element pairs.
+If set to `iconFirst` then the icon is shown to the left followed by the text, and if set to `textFirst` then the text is shown to the left followed by the icon.
+    - Valid values are `iconFirst` or `textFirst`
+    - Default is `iconFirst`
 * `entrySpacing` - type: FLOAT
     - Spacing between the help element pairs.
     - Minimum value is `0` and maximum value is `0.04`
     - Default is `0.00833`
 * `entrySpacingDimmed` - type: FLOAT
     - Spacing between the help element pairs when a menu is open (background is dimmed).
+This property mostly exists for backward compatibility purposes, the recommended approach is to setup a separate helpsystem element with `scope` set to `menu`
     - Minimum value is `0` and maximum value is `0.04`
     - Default is the same value as `entrySpacing`
 * `iconTextSpacing` - type: FLOAT